A lot of us will be staying home with the kids this New Year's Eve, but that doesn't mean we have to give up on all the fun.

 Make a feast

 Put together a platter of everyone's favourite foods, grab a selection of desserts and tasty treats and make it a night of no rules.
 If you want ice cream for dinner, then you can.
-It's the last day of the year – live a little.
+It's the last day of the year, and what a year it's been – live a little.

-Whether it's at your local beach, city centre or on the TV – there's nothing more glorious than watching your kids' eyes light up when they're watching the fireworks.
-And there are normally kid's fireworks that are held earlier than the midnight ones, so it's not too late for the little ones.
+There's nothing more glorious than watching your kids' eyes light up when they're watching the fireworks.
+And there are normally kids' fireworks that are held earlier than the midnight ones, so it's not too late for the little ones.

 Make family New Year's resolutions